benchristel/programming-without-mystery/0100-intro.md

-- **Why Test-Drive?** Enumerates the goals that TDD helps software teams achieve, and presents a vision of what work can be like when TDD done well.
+- **Why Test-Drive?** Enumerates the goals that TDD helps software teams achieve, and presents a vision of what work can be like when TDD is done well.
 These descriptions are grounded in my experiences on many different teams that have successfully integrated TDD into their workflows.
 - **Difficulties.** Describes all the ways in which TDD can go awry.
 It provides important context for understanding the